Top 20 Python Machine Learning Interview Questions and Answers in 2024

 This question assesses your data preparation and analysis skills.

-Discrepancies in training and test data distribution refer to differences in how data points are spread out between two data subsets.
+Discrepancies in training and test data distribution refer to differences in how data points are spread between two data subsets.

 ℹ️